weaveworks/weave/site/ipam.md

 [`weave ps`](troubleshooting.html#list-attached-containers):

     host1# weave ps $C
-    a7aff7249393 7a:51:d1:09:21:78 10.2.3.1/24
+    a7aff7249393 7a:51:d1:09:21:78 10.128.0.1/9

 You may wish to [run containers on different subnets](features.html#application-isolation).
+To request the allocation of an address from a particular subnet, use the `net:`
+prefix:

+    host1# C=$(weave run net:10.2.7.0/24 -ti ubuntu)

+You can ask for multiple addresses in different subnets and add in manually-assigned addresses on the same line, for instance:

+    host1# C=$(weave run net:10.2.7.0/24 net:10.2.8.0/24 ip:10.3.9.1/24 -ti ubuntu)

+To explicitly request the default subnet, use `net:default`.

+To make this work, weave must know on startup what range of addresses to allocate from, and this must be the same on every host.
+If you don't specify a range then it will use 10.128.0.0/9, but you can choose your own range, for example:

+    host1# weave launch -iprange 10.2.0.0/16

 To set a default subnet, launch with `-ipsubnet`:

     host1# weave launch -iprange 10.2.0.0/16 -ipsubnet 10.2.3.0/24

 `-iprange` should cover the entire range that you will ever use for allocation, and `-ipsubnet` is the subnet that will be used when you don't explicitly specify one.

-Then, to request the allocation of an address from a subnet other than the default, use the `net:` prefix:

-    host1# C=$(weave run net:10.2.7.0/24 -ti ubuntu)

-To explicitly request the default subnet, use `net:default`.

-And, you can ask for multiple addresses in different subnets and add in manually-assigned addresses on the same line, for instance:

-    host1# C=$(weave run net:10.2.7.0/24 net:10.2.8.0/24 ip:10.3.9.1/24 -ti ubuntu)

 Note that `-iprange` can be smaller than `-ipsubnet`, if you want to use a mixture of automatically-allocated addresses and manually-chosen